-Thread the red and black wires of the battery holder through the black plastic plug sleeve.
-One end of the sleeve has threads inside.
-The other end has a smaller hole.
-The wires go in through the smaller hole and come out on the side with the threaded hole.
+One end of the black plastic sleeve has threads inside.
+The other end has a smaller, smooth hole.
+Thread the red and black wires of the battery holder through the smaller hole in the sleeve, so they come out through the threaded hole of the sleeve.

-Insert the chrome plug into the jack on the circuit board.
+Insert the chrome plug into the BAT jack on the circuit board.
 The circuit board will prevent the plug from rolling around as you solder wires to it.